-Why spreadsheets aren’t the best option for managing your stakeholder engagement information when building stakeholder relationships
+Spreadsheets aren’t the best option for managing your stakeholder engagement information when building stakeholder relationships.
+Read our blog to find out why.

 Effectively managing your stakeholder engagement information is crucial because it allows you to understand your stakeholders better and track essential deadlines (i.e. commitments and issues).

-However, if you're still unsure, check out the following list of 10 reasons why it’s time to break-up with spreadsheets:
+Check out the following list of 10 reasons why it’s time to break up with spreadsheets --click to jump ahead!

 1. Multiple Spreadsheets are Messy and Complicated to Manage